Stoics and the practical philosophy of Stoicism are gaining renewed attention. What is Stoicism and why might it be raising interest?

 When did Stoicism start?

-We don’t have any writings from Zeno and rely on the writings and accounts of his students or those had interest in what he taught.
+We don’t have any writings from Zeno and rely on the writings and accounts of his students or those that had an interest in what he taught.
 Most current material focuses more on the (infamous) Romans.
-We have Epictetus, Marcus Aurelius and Seneca in particular to thank for our understanding of Stoicism.
+We have Epictetus, Marcus Aurelius and Seneca, in particular, to thank for our understanding of Stoicism.

 Where did the name Stoic originate?

 Zeno taught, discussed and debated philosophy with his followers and students at the Stoa Poikile (The Painted Porch).
 Passers-by started to refer to Zeno and those that gathered at the Stoa Poikile as Stoics.
 Unlike for example the term ‘Buddhist’, Stoic has no deeper meaning, it was simply the place within the Agora of Athens.

 Are Stoic ideas of use to us now?

 In my opinion, Absolutely!
 Stoicism seems to be undergoing a surge in interest.
 To me beyond the ‘positive quotes’ lurking on our favourite social media platforms, Stoicism has some very practical wisdom that is effective in our modern consumerism driven world.
 Added that we are bombarded with news and marketed to on continual bases.
 A few key quotes hopefully illustrate the relevance of Stoicism today.

 You have power over your mind — not outside events.
 Realize this, and you will find strength – Marcus Aurelius

 Wealth consists not in having great possessions, but in having few wants ― Epictetus

 Stoicism places much emphasis on what is referred to as the externals those things over which we have little influence, Stoicism focuses on the internals the things we can control; our perception, our virtue and so on.